 Trademark Registration and Protection

 - Registering with the USPTO: Discover how to register your trademark with the United States Patent and Trademark Office (USPTO).
-Federal registration strengthens your claim and gives you the power to stop infringing uses in court.
+Federal registration significantly strengthens your claim and gives you the power to stop infringing uses in court.

 Applications of Trademark Law in Arts and Entertainment